rojala/test_rst_mod_/module1/binaryheap-fruit/Readme.md

 1. Modify the program to include the capability to remove a fruit from the BinaryHeap.
 Hint: you'll need to use command-line arguments to get input from the user.

+    Created a remove_fruit Function and since BinaryHeap doesn’t support direct removal:
+    - Converted the heap into a Vec<Fruit> using .into_iter().
+    - Filtered out the fruit matching the user’s input.
+    - Rebuilt a new BinaryHeap from the filtered list.

+    ```rust
+    cargo run -- --remove Apple
+    ```

 2. Can you adjust the program to print out the list of unique fruits at the end in reverse order?
 Hint: look up how to iterate over a BinaryHeap in reverse order in Rust.

 3.How would you modify the program to keep track of how many times each fruit is generated?
 Hint: you might need to use a different collection type.